Disabled Parking Bays

-- If over 65 you must be in receipt of entitlement to the Attendance Allowance, higher rate Disability Living Allowance - Mobility Component and/or other Mobility Allowance.
+- If over 65 you must be in receipt of entitlement to Attendance Allowance; or higher rate Disability Living Allowance - Mobility Component or other Mobility Allowance

 - There must be no space available for parking your vehicle within the boundary of your property, such as a garage or driveway.

-- The width of the carriageway must be 3.6m or wider.
+- The width of the carriageway must be 6.3m or wider

-- The bay is not required at a location which may compromise highway safety i.e. on a bend or the brow of a hill.
+- The bay is not required at a location which may compromise highway safety (example: on a bend or the brow of a hill)

-- If the above criteria are met, the Parking Services Manager will assess the highway conditions and carry out informed local consultations before proceeding.
-Should any objections be received the application will be considered by the Transport and Project Manager along with selected local councillors.
+- If the above criteria are met, the disabled bay parking officer will assess the highway conditions and carry out informed local consultations before proceeding.
+Should any objections be received the application will be reviewed by the Transport and Project Manager along with selected local councillors.

 - Once a Traffic Regulation Order is in place, the use of the bay will be restricted to Blue Badge holders only.
-Civil Enforcement Officers may issue penalty charge notices to vehicles not displaying a valid Blue Badge whilst parked in the bay.
+Civil Enforcement Officers may issue penalty charge notices from this point forward to vehicles not displaying a valid Blue Badge whilst parked in the bay

 - The applicant will not have exclusive rights to the parking bay.
 Anyone holding a valid Blue Badge may park in the bay.

 - Review of the bay may occur every 1 to 3 years, which may result in removal of the bay if the criteria are no longer met.

 If your application has been unsuccessful you have the right to appeal the decision.
 Details of any unsuccessful applications will be retained by the Council for a period of up to 3 months following notification to the applicant.